Strategy

 On top of the QI fee, you're paying:

-Total DST fees over a 5-10 year hold can be 8-12% of your investment.
-Figure this into expected returns, not just the headline cash-on-cash yield.
+These add up meaningfully over a multi-year hold.
+Figure them into expected returns, not just the headline cash-on-cash yield.

 Hidden fees to watch for